Services and facilities temporarily affected in Peel

 There are no changes to garbage, recycling or organics collection.

-Bulky items will not be picked up.
+Bulky items that do not fit into your bin or garbage bags will not be picked up:

-A reminder to residents to put gloves, masks and other home healthcare waste in your garbage, not in recycling.
+Put gloves, masks and other home healthcare waste in your garbage, not in recycling.

 Community Recycling Centres (CRCs)

-Fees and items for pickup or purchase
+Fees and items for purchase

-- Compost sales have been postponed until further notice.
+- Compost sales have been suspended.

-- Kitchen container sales have been suspended until further notice.
+- Kitchen container sales have been suspended.

 Donation drop-off and reuse stores